 Your child will have some pain after the operation.

 Your child will have a sore throat.
-He may also have an earache, which is caused by the sore throat.
-Five or 6 days after the operation, your child's sore throat or earache may get worse for a short time.
+They may also have an earache, which is caused by the sore throat.
+Five or six days after the operation, your child's sore throat or earache may get worse for a short time.
 This is normal.

 Your child may also have a stiff neck.
 If this becomes bad, call your doctor.

 Follow these instructions when your child goes home after the procedure.

 You may give your child medicine for pain.

 You may receive a prescription for pain medication before you leave the hospital.
 Follow the dosage instructions give to you by the pharmacist.
 Although these prescription pain medications can be beneficial, they are also potentially very dangerous if not used properly.

 When using these medications, if you notice any changes in either breathing or level of drowsiness that concern you, stop the medication and seek medical attention.
 If your child is unresponsive, call 911 immediately.